Two of you

 Proposals

 End of the dock at sunset is the obvious one.
-Brianna will make sure you're alone.
+Our team will make sure you're alone.

 Babymoons